Rengarajan Jaiprakash: Early life

+a telephone booth, doing freelance electrical and fencing work, setting up cable TV connections, and running various other errands.

+Career

-He started his career as a Sales Executive at United Distillers and Ventures from 1996 to 1999, as Senior Executive (Marketing) – at Hindustan Coca-Cola Marketing Co.
+He started his career as a sales executive at United Distillers and Ventures from 1996 to 1999, as senior executive (marketing) – at Hindustan Coca-Cola Marketing Co.
 Pvt.
-Ltd from 1999 to 2003, and as Assistant Manager (Sales) – at Triumph Distillers and Ventures (UB Group) from 2003 to 2005.
+Ltd from 1999 to 2003, and as assistant manager (sales) – at Triumph Distillers and Ventures (UB Group) from 2003 to 2005.
 During these years, he earned an excellent reputation as a master brand builder, raising the profiles of brands like Smirnoff, Johnnie Walker, Ciroc, Baileys, and many Coca-Cola brands.
 His most remarkable work was with Kingfisher Airlines, where he launched over 85 national and international sectors.
-His last assignment as an employee was with TMIC as a Head of Marketing and Film Tourism.
+His last assignment as an employee was with TMIC as a head of marketing and film tourism.

-Entrepreneurship
+The next chapter of life was entrepreneurship.
+That's when he started All Around Globe.
+If there is one thing JP knows the best, it has to be "how to put on a show."
+His vast network of contacts allows him to whip up a gala event within 48 hours, anywhere on the planet.

 He handled grand events like IPL season 2 and gave 5000 Indian cricket fans a gala time in South Africa.
 He spearheaded the launch of the Force India F1 team in India and the UK.
 He is known for his out-of-the-box event ideas that once included camels and Kathakali dancers inside an airport.
 All Around Globe, under his leadership, was the official logistics partner for the Hockey India League in 2013, 2014, and 2015.

-Under his leadership, All Around Globe handled film shootings for India's Biggest Production houses like Yash Raj Films, Sony Entertainment, Annapurna studios, Rajkamal films international, Friday Filmworks, Filmkraft productions, Excel Entertainment, and many more.
+Under his leadership, All Around Globe handled film shootings for India's Biggest Production houses like Yash Raj Films, Sony Entertainment, Annapurna studios, Rajkamal films international, Friday Filmworks, Filmkraft productions, and many more.
 JP worked with re-owned, big-fame stars like Aamir Khan, Akshay Kumar, Allu Arjun, Hrithik Roshan, Kamalhassan, Katrina Kaif, Nagarjuna Akkineni, Rajinikanth, Rakul Preet singh, Ram Charan Teja, Ravi Teja, Suriya, Vijay to name a few.
-He worked as an International line producer for many famous Indian movies, including Dhoom 3, Baby, Krrish 3, WAR, and Vishwaroopam 2.
+He worked as an International line producer for many famous Indian movies, including Dhoom 3, Baby, Krrish 3, WAR, and Vishwaroopam2.